-The term 'Ledger' is included in the Corporate Finance edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.
+The term 'Ledger' is included in the Accounting edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.

 A Ledger is also often called a general ledger.
 It refers to a firm’s set of (numbered) accounts that it maintains for its corporate accounting records.
 With such a record, the firm has a full history of all its financial transactions it has entered into throughout the entire existence of the firm.
 In this master set of company books, the firm keeps all of the necessary information it must have to compile its financial statements.
 The data will always cover such useful facts and figures as liabilities, assets, cash flow and positions, revenues, expenses, profits, and owners’ equity.

 Accountants work with these general ledgers as part of their book keeping system for drawing up the company financial statements.
 All transactions must be included in the master document.
 Accountants will first pursue creating a trial balance.
 This represents a report of all account balances and the corresponding accounts.
 It is this adjusted trial balance which will be employed to create all relevant corporate financial statements.